whoiskatrin/chart-gpt/README.md

 - Follow the existing code style and conventions
 - Add TypeScript types for all new code
-- Update tests for any new functionality
+- Test file upload functionality with various formats
 - Ensure responsive design for all new components
-- Use the established color palette and design tokens
+- Use the established dark theme design tokens

 ## 📝 License